NSO-developer/nso-gitbook/administration/management/high-availability.md

 2. Before embarking on the upgrade procedure, it's imperative to backup each node.
 This ensures that you have a safety net in case of any unforeseen issues.
 For example, you can use the `$NCS_DIR/bin/ncs-backup` command.
 3. Delete the `$NCS_RUN_DIR/cdb/compact.lock` file and compact the CDB write log on all nodes using, for example, the `$NCS_DIR/bin/ncs --cdb-compact $NCS_RUN_DIR/cdb` command.
 4. On all nodes, delete the `$NCS_RUN_DIR/state/raft/` directory with a command such as `rm -rf $NCS_RUN_DIR/state/raft/`.
-5. Stop NSO on all the follower nodes, for example, invoking the `$NCS_DIR/bin/ncs --stop` or `/etc/init.d/ncs stop` command on each node.
+5. Stop NSO on all the follower nodes, for example, invoking the `$NCS_DIR/bin/ncs --stop` or `systemctl stop ncs` command on each node.
 6. Stop NSO on the leader node only after you have stopped all the follower nodes in the previous step.
 Alternatively NSO can be stopped on the nodes before deleting the HA Raft state and compacting the CDB write log without needing to delete the `compact.lock` file.
 7. Upgrade the NSO packages on the leader to support the new NSO version.
 8. Install the new NSO version on all nodes.